rackerlabs/docs-aws/docs/aws-accounts/aws-root-credentials.rst

 Support for AWS (FAWS) share important account updates with you through tickets.

-**How am I and my team impacted by not holding our AWS account root user credentials?**
+**How are my team and I impacted by not holding our AWS account root user credentials?**

 You can manage all access as either: